Yemijoseph/alx-system_engineering-devops/README.md

-This is a set of script that defines permission to various components
+This will be describing the actions of all scripts used in this project